- Europe /

 • Post-Baccalaureate Program

-FINE ART: Photography, Painting, Drawing, Ceramics, Digital Imaging, New Genres, Printmaking, Book Arts
+FINE ART: Photography, Painting, Drawing, Digital Imaging, New Genres, Printmaking, Sculpture, Performance Art, and Book Arts

-DESIGN: Fashion Design, Fashion Marketing and Merchandising, Jewelry Design, Textiles Design, Graphic Design and Digital Imaging
+DESIGN: Fashion Design, Communication Design, Jewelry Design, Textiles Design, Graphic Design and Digital Imaging

 Program Type(s):Study Abroad